Canecom/JavaStyleGuide/README.md

 # JavaStyleGuide
-The official Swift language style guide for Canecom.
+The official Java language style guide for Canecom.